Justintime50/glass/README.md

 ## Features

+- WYSIWYG editor - renders rich text, images, code snippets, YouTube and Twitter embeds
 - Custom image support per post (local storage or S3 configurable)
 - Comments (can be enabled/disabled)
+  - Comment email notifications to admins
-- Syntax highlighting for code snippets
+- Syntax highlighting for code snippets (use single or triple backticks)
 - Themes to style your blog instance
 - RSS feed so users can easily stay up-to-date with the latest posts via `/feed`
 - SEO out of the box with custom tags per post